tao-bai/attack-and-defense-methods/2016/Autoencoding_beyond_pixels_using_a_learned_similarity_metric.md

 year = {2016}
 }
 ```
 To my best knowledge, this paper is the first paper of VAE-GAN.
 I did not read though this paper but read some materials from others.
+I think I figured out the funciton of each loss.

 - This [blog](https://pravn.wordpress.com/category/vae-gan-vaegan/)
 - [official implementation](https://github.com/andersbll/autoencoding_beyond_pixels)